bpartner/dto/README.md

     public Request $request;
 }
 ```

-Create DTO from any array data (example: request()->all())
+Create DTO from any array data (example: request()->all()) by facade Dto
-Use facade Dto

 ```php
 $data = request()->all();
 $dto = Dto::build(DemoDto::class, $data);
 ```

-Now you can transfer your DTO to any Object as parameter and use
+Now you can transfer your DTO to any Object as parameter and use:

 ```php
 $name = $dto->name;
 $objectCollection = $dto->objectsCollection;
 ```

-You can transform input parameters to any string format by third parameter
+You can transform input parameters to any string format by third parameter. (example: first_name -> firstName)

 ```php
 class DemoDto extends DtoAbstract